 1. Introduction

-In technical analysis, market structures refer to the arrangement or organization of an asset’s price at any given time.
-They enable traders to interpret past and current conditions, from appearance to performance.
+In technical analysis, market movement refers to the arrangement or organization of an asset’s price at any given time.
+It enables traders to interpret past and current conditions, from appearance to performance.

-Below are a few reasons for understanding them:
+Below are a few reasons for understanding the market structure:

 - Better interpretation of asset prices based on current and previous actions